- To utilise Relational Algebra to develop efficient Database Query Language code.

 At the end of the module the student should be able to:

 - design and structure an efficient scalable database system,

 - describe, illustrate and explain the concept of linked databases and data migration techniques.

 Formal Lectures: In a typical week, students will be expected to attend one lecture for the duration of the module.

-Practical Sessions: In a typical week, students will be expected to work for one hour in a supervised computer laboratory practical session under the guidance of demonstrators and a further two hours unsupervised in a computer laboratory.
+Practical Sessions: In a typical week, students will be expected to work for three hours in a supervised computer laboratory practical session under the guidance of demonstrators.

 Private Study: In a typical week students will be expected to devote three hours to unsupervised time to private study.
 Private study will provide time for reflection and consideration of lecture and practical material and completion of those aspects of the assessments tasks that do not involve computer laboratory work.